 - Suitable for small businesses with minimal banking activity.

-- Double-Column Cash Book
+- Double-Column Book

 - Includes columns for both cash and bank transactions.